sangwainupur/devopsProject/README.md

 ```

-`ICatalogRepository` is added using dependency injection in _Startup.cs_ in order to make the microservice testable:
+`ICatalogRepository` is added using dependency injection in _Startup.cs_ to make the microservice testable:

 ```csharp